-- Must be able to transmit data in both directions. - Choices for utilization of the reverse channel: - mix DATA frames with ACK frames. - Piggyback the ACK - Receiver waits for DATA traffic in the opposite direction. - Use the ACK field in the frame header to send the sequence number of frame being ACKed. - \rightarrow better use of the channel capacity.
+- Must be able to transmit data in both directions. - Choices for utilization of the reverse channel: - mix DATA frames with ACK frames. - Piggyback the ACK - Receiver waits for DATA traffic in the opposite direction. - Use the ACK field in the frame header to send sequence number of frame being ACKed. - → better use of the channel capacity.

-- ACKs introduce a new issue how long does receiver wait before sending ONLY an ACK frame. - → Now we need an ACKTimer !! - The sender timeout period needs to be set longer. - The protocol must deal with the premature timeout problem and be "robust" under pathological conditions.
+- ACKs introduce a new issue how long does receiver wait before sending ONLY an ACK frame. - → We need an ACKTimer!! - → The sender timeout period needs to be set longer. - The protocol must deal with the premature timeout problem and be "robust" under pathological conditions.

-Each outbound frame must contain a sequence number.
-With n bits for the sequence number field, $maxseq = 2^n - 1$ and the numbers range from 0 to maxseq.

-Sliding window: the sender has a window of frames and maintains a list of consecutive sequence numbers for frames that it is permitted to send without waiting for ACKs.

-The receiver has a window of frames that has space for frames whose sequence numbers are in the range of frame sequence numbers it is permitted to accept.

-Note - sending and receiving windows do NOT have to be the same size.

-The windows can be fixed size or dynamically growing and shrinking.
+- Each outbound frame must contain a sequence number.
+With n bits for the sequence number field, maxseq = 2^n 1 and the numbers range from 0 to maxseq. - Sliding window: the sender has a window of frames and maintains a list of consecutive sequence numbers for frames that it is permitted to send without waiting for ACKs. - The receiver has a window that is a list of frame sequence numbers it is permitted to accept. - Note sending and receiving windows do NOT have to be the same size. - The windows can be fixed size or dynamically growing and shrinking.

-The Host is oblivious to sliding windows and the message order at the transport layer is maintained.
+• The Host is oblivious to sliding windows and the message order at the transport layer is maintained.

-sender's DL window :: holds frames sent but not yet ACKed.
+sender's window :: frames sent but not yet ACKed.